-As shown in Figure 93, Switch A, Switch B, Switch C, and Switch D form a DT-Ring network.
+As shown in the following figure, Switch A, Switch B, Switch C, and Switch D form a DT ring.
 The transparent transmission function is enabled on these four switches, so that Switch E and Switch F can receive RSTP packets from each other.

-Figure 93 RSTP Transparent Transmission
+Figure 97 RSTP Transparent Transmission

-Configure RSTP transparent transmission on ports, as shown in Figure 94.
+Configure RSTP transparent transmission on ports, as shown in the following figure.